Contact information for key programs and services at this installation.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

 At the Airman and Family Readiness Center the readiness noncommissioned officer will brief you about what you can expect when you deploy and what the A&FRC can do to help family members cope during your absence.
-Many programs have been established to assist your loved ones, such as Operation Pillowcase which prints a picture of you or your loved ones on a pillow case or a child's t-shirt, and the Hearts Apart program which offers a variety of support and activities for spouses and families when their service member is deployed.
+Many programs have been established to assist your loved ones, such as Operation Pillowcase/T-shirt which prints a picture of you or your loved ones on a pillow case or a child's t-shirt, and the Hearts Apart program which offers a variety of support and activities for spouses and families when their service member is deployed.

 Pre-deployment briefings are conducted in variety of forums, including: